aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 * `skip_region_validation` - (Optional, Available in 1.52.0+) Skip static validation of region ID.
 Used by users of alternative AlibabaCloud-like APIs or users w/ access to regions that are not public (yet).

-* `source_name` - (Optional, Available in 1.56.0+) Use a name to mark a template.
-It can be a source or a specifial usage scenario, like `terraform-alicloud-modules/ram/alicloud` or `examples/vpc`.
+* `configuration_source` - (Optional, Available in 1.56.0+) Use a string to mark a configuration file source, like `terraform-alicloud-modules/terraform-alicloud-ecs-instance` or `terraform-provider-alicloud/examples/vpc`.
+The length should not more than 64.

 The nested `assume_role` block supports the following: